Pycode80/Ecole-Direct/README.md

-# Ecole-Direct
-Information about your ecole direct account

-This application is still in development but more functionality will be added soon.

-This application was made possible by the following website: https://documenter.getpostman.com/view/11643143/SztK1QKb#38f7d9de-6c1f-44e8-aba5-2d16eed6c5d6
+Python script that offers more advanced statistics on your grades with the "ecole directe" platform.
+No information is collected.
+Features will be added soon to provide even more information.
+Required modules are:
+requests, json, urllib, art, matplotlib and getpass4 The application requires the creation of files.
+I invite you to place it in a place where it can create them.